 This takes you to the enrolment section at the eCampus.
 You will also obtain information on this site about which other documents you need to submit to successfully enrol at the student affairs office.

-It is possible to enrol for a summer semester up to 10th May and for a winter semester up to 10th November.
+It is possible to enrol for a summer semester until 10th May and for a winter semester until 10th November.

 Enrolment is voluntary.
-Once you enrol, you will receive a CampusCard; this not only enables you to eat at reduced prices in the cafeterias at the University of Kassel and use the libraries, but it is also your ticket to use public means of transport free of charge in the state of Hesse.
+Once you enrol, you will receive a CampusCard; this not only enables you to eat at reduced prices in the cafeterias at the University of Kassel and use the libraries, but it is also your ticket to use public transportation free of charge in the state of Hesse.

-As I am travelling to Germany from abroad, I need to find out about what preparations I need to make to travel on the web pages of the Welcome Centre provide detailed infomation on all necessary steps and procedures that I need to keep in mind.
+As I am travelling to Germany from abroad, I need to find out about what preparations I need to make to travel.
+The web pages of the Welcome Centre provide detailed infomation on all necessary steps and procedures that I need to keep in mind.